-Downtown Greenway The Downtown Greenway is a pedestrian and bicycling corridor that lipts inner city residential neighborhoods to downtown parks, businesses, and cultural attractions utilizing the existing BREC parks, interstate infrastructure, and public right-of-ways.
+Downtown Greenway The Downtown Greenway is a pedestrian and bicycling corridor that lipte inner city residential neighborhoods to downtown parks, businesses, and cultural attractions utilizing the existing BREC parks, interstate infrastructure, and public right-of-ways.
 The creation of the Greenway is also intended to spur new investments and redevelopment in the city's core.
 Baton Rouge received schematic design assistance in planning the Downtown Greenway through EPA's Greening America's Capitals program.
 In the fall of 2014, Design Workshop was selected to complete the planning and design needed to begin construction and utilize the approximately \$3 million in grant funding acquired.
-Final plans are expected to be completed in the third quarter of 2015.
-Construction began on the first component of the Downtown Greenway at BREC's Expressway Park in the summer of 2014 and an official ribbon cutting was held in May of 2015 following the monthly DDD commission meeting.
-This collaborative project between the Downtown Development District/City Parish and BREC was made possible by the FHWA Recreational Trails Program.
+The Norh Boulevard section is expected to begin construction at the begining of the 2016.
+Construction was completed on the first componnents of the Downtown Greenway at BREC's Expressway Park in the spring of 2015 and the Myrtle St. connector to the Lincoln Theatre in the Fall of 2015.
+The Expressway Park project was a partnership between the Downtown Development District/City Parish and BREC was made possible by the FHWA Recreational Trails Program.
 The greenway transects through the park as a 10' wide, 700 linear foot bicycle and pedestrian path.
 In addition, trailhead facilities, bike racks, accessible ramps, and connections to the park's amenities are part of the project.
 Walk-Ons Restaurant & Bistro also sponsored and refurbished the basketball court and held a ribbon cutting in July 2015.